WORKING ON SOMETHING NEW & LOOKING FOR FEEDBACK FROM MY FELLOW HARDWARE ENGINEERS :)

 As is commonly done with lithium ion batteries, a “constant current, then constant voltage” charging method is implemented.
 Interestingly, the battery data indicates that the circuit designers have chosen to limit the maximum voltage to 4.1V (as opposed to the more commonly used 4.2V).
 Though this choice sacrifices some battery capacity, it is likely this decision was made to extend the total number of charge/discharge cycles the battery can endure.

 The thermal data indicates that the battery temperature rose a maximum of 6C above ambient during charging.
-This is expected as some energy is lost as heat during the electrochemical process that stores electrical energy within the battery.
-We note that the case temperature of the charger rose a maximum of 10 C above ambient.
-Given that the product is rated for charging in a maximum ambient temperature of 35C, we expect the wall charger exterior...Read more »
+This is expected as some energy is lost as heat during the electrochemical process that stores electrical energy...Read more »